 On Tuesday I watched The Pink Panther after making croque monsieur.
-It must have been a while since I saw this Peter Sellers classic because even though Inspector Clouseau is French, the movie mostly takes place in Italy.
+It must have been a while since I saw this Peter Sellers classic because even though Inspector Clouseau is French, I didn’t remember that the movie mostly takes place in Italy.
 However, still a good choice for French week.
 Croque monsieur is traditional French sandwich that is basically fancy ham and cheese.
 I made open face sandwiches with ham and tomato slices and melted gruyère cheese topped with homemade béchamel sauce.
 Béchamel is a French creamy sauce made with butter, flour, and milk.
 It is pretty easy to make and extremely delicious.
 I’ve used it before as white pizza sauce and on vegetables.

 Croque monsieur also has many variations and can be made with any number of meat and cheese.
 I’ve had it chicken and mozzarella and pesto, or even a vegetarian one with tomatoes and chèvre.

 Continuing the week, on Wednesday some friends came over to enjoy a delicious pot of boeuf bourguignon.
-Since I do have a day job, I took a little bit a cheaters way out and put the stew in a crock pot before work to let it cook all day.
+Since I do have a day job, I took a little bit of a cheaters way out and put the stew in a crock pot before work to let it cook all day.
 The important things I learned about making boeuf bourguignon, you have to make sure to really sear the meat well before putting it in the pot.
 As silly as it sounds, cook the beef in batches to allow all sides to be completely browned, even though it takes longer.
 The second thing was that if you are making it in a crock pot, you don’t have to use as much liquid since the crock pot retains the moisture and you don’t want the stew to be too soupy.
 I added flour to the stew about a half hour before serving to thicken the sauce, but I either needed more flour or to put it in earlier to allow it to cook longer.
 The sauce was very good and quite flavorful, but it wasn’t quite the consistency I was hoping for.
-I also made toasted bread to go along and we all sat down to watch the 1973 version of The Three Musketeers starring Michael York, Charlton Heston, and many others.
+I also made toasted bread to go along with it and we all sat down to watch the 1973 version of The Three Musketeers starring Michael York, Charlton Heston, and many others.
 Classic French movie with a classic French dish!

 By Thursday I realized that this goal of cooking every night was a little ambitious and I didn’t want to burn out before the weekend, so I sat down with some left over chicken pot pie I had made last week and watched Amélie.

 Just before my guests were expected, I took out the mussels and put them in a colander to wash them.
-Normally, you should soak mussels in water with a little flour in it to draw out any sand or grit that might be in the shells.
+Normally, you should soak mussels in salt water with a little flour in it to draw out any sand or grit that might be in the shells.
 Since I don’t really have a big enough bowl to fit them all and the pot had my potatoes in it, I skipped this step this time.
 However, I took a brush and scrubbed and rinsed all the mussels.
 If there are any open mussels or ones with broken shells, you should throw them away since that means they are already dead.
 I pulled out my brand new dutch oven and added a little olive oil, garlic and onions (sensing a pattern here?) and cooked until the onions were clear.
 Then I added the mussels, white wine, butter, and chopped parsley.
 Give it a good stir to coat all the shells and then cover them and cook for about 20 minutes.
 While the mussels cooked I took out some frozen puff pastry sheets.
 As I have said before, I’m not the best baker so decided to take the easy way out and buy frozen puff pastry.
 It is way easier and still tastes pretty good.
-I cut each sheet into 6 pieces and laid out 8 of the on a sheet pan.
+I cut each sheet into 6 pieces and laid out 8 of them on a sheet pan.
 I wrapped the others in wax paper and put them back in the freezer.
-I put a thin slice of gruyère cheese on each pastry and I spooned a heaping teaspoon of mushroom filling on the center of each rectangle, then brush the edges with an egg wash.
-Bake until the edges are golden brown and then topped with goat cheese.
+I put a thin slice of gruyère cheese on each pastry and I spooned a heaping teaspoon of mushroom filling on the center of each rectangle, then brushed the edges with an egg wash.
+I let them bake until the edges were golden brown and then topped with goat cheese.